-Options 3, Section 20 has been part of various harmonization efforts by the Industry Working Group.2 These efforts have often centered around the Theoretical Price for which an options transaction should be compared to determine whether an Obvious Error has occurred.
-For instance, all options exchanges have adopted language comparable to Supplementary Material .03,3 which explains how an exchange is to determine Theoretical Price at the open, when there are no valid quotes, and when there is a wide quote.
-This includes at times the use of a singular third-party vendor, known as a TP Provider (currently CBOE Livevol, LLC).
+Exchange Rule 521 has been part of various harmonization efforts by the Industry Working Group.
+5 These efforts have often centered around the Theoretical Price for which an options transaction should be compared to determine whether an Obvious Error has occurred.
+For instance, all options exchanges have adopted language comparable to Interpretations and Policies .04, Exchange Determining Theoretical Price,6 which explains how an exchange is to determine Theoretical Price at the open, when there are no valid quotes, and when there is a wide quote.
+This includes at times the use of a singular third-party vendor, known as a TP Provider (currently CBOE Livevol,

-Similarly, section (b)(3) of Options 3, Section 20 was previously harmonized across all options exchanges to handle situations where executions occur in markets that are wide (as set forth in the rule).
-Under that section, the Exchange determines the Theoretical Price if the NBBO for the subject series is wide immediately before execution and a narrow market (as set forth in the rule) existed "during the 10 seconds prior to the transaction."
-The rule goes on to
+Similarly, section (b)(3) of Rule 521 was previously harmonized across all options exchanges to handle situations where executions occur in markets that are wide (as set forth in the rule).7